This post may contain affiliate links.

 Roasted Butternut Squash with Cranberries is an easy and delicious side dish for the holidays or any weeknight meal.
 Butternut squash is roasted to create a sweet flavor along with warm fall spices and paired with dried cranberries, pecans and goat cheese and finished off with fresh herbs.
 This would be great alongside your turkey or ham!

+As we approach Thanksgiving we all needs new side dishes to try.
+This one is the perfect.
+Today’s simple side dish of Roasted Butternut Squash with Cranberries is a great way to take roasted butternut squash to the next level.
 The squash is roasted with warm spices along with dried cranberries, pecans and goat cheese.
 Aside from butternut squash soup this is my other favorite way to use up squash.

 This is a great addition to your Herb Butter Roasted Turkey or your Apple Cider Glazed Ham or a nice side dish to pair with your weekly meals.

 It is similar to my Butternut Squash Apple Bake but doesn’t use the apple and adds in the goat cheese instead.
+In the fall months butternut squash is my favorite squash to make.
+There is something so nice about pairing the sweet butternut squash with the savory goat cheese, sweet pecans and cranberries.

 I really think the combination is perfect together in this healthy fall side dish.
 If you want to mix things up try dried apricots or raisins and feta cheese instead of goat cheese.
+I use it in so many recipes like this Butternut Squash Pasta, Slow Cooker Butternut Squash Apple Soup, Butternut Squash and Sweet Potato Soup, and this Butternut Squash Stuffing.

-- EASY TO MAKE: This recipe takes just 15 minutes of hands on prep time and can be cooked and on the table in less than an hour.
+• Easy to Make: This recipe takes just 15 minutes of hands on prep time and can be cooked and on the table in less than an hour.

-- VERSATILE SIDE DISH: This easy vegetable side dish can be served with a variety of delicious main dishes.
+• Versatile: This easy vegetable side dish can be served with a variety of delicious main dishes.

-- PREP AHEAD: You can prepare the squash earlier in the day or the day before, then season and roast.
+• Make-Ahead: You can prepare the squash earlier in the day or the day before, then season and roast.
 Which makes this the ideal prep ahead side dish for Thanksgiving or other festive holidays.

-Recipe Ingredients
+Recipe Ingredient

 - Fresh Butternut Squash: I’ve used butternut squash which I cut into 1-inch cubes.
 Sometimes you can find it pre-cut at the grocery store to save time.